 If you want a diamond that sparkles better than most but can't spend the premium for hearts and arrows, then buy a standard ideal from:

 I am also happy to help you look over the details of any diamonds that you may be considering.
-Note that it doesn't matter to me whether you're intent on finding the perfect diamond online or shopping locally.
+Note that it doesn't matter to me whether you intend to find the perfect diamond online or shop locally.